The GDPR is now in effect – is it too late to act?

 Additionally, GDPR strongly advises pseudonymization and/or encryption of all personal data.
-This is certainly a well thought out position that the authors of the GDPR have taken.
-Gemalto’s Breach Level Index demonstrates that, since 2013, only 4% of data breaches been “secure breaches”, i.e. where data was encrypted.
+This is certainly a well-thought-out position that the authors of the GDPR have taken.
+Gemalto’s Breach Level Index demonstrates that, since 2013, only 4% of data breaches have been “secure breaches”, i.e. where data was encrypted.

 It isn’t too late